The 2020 Ideation Conference

 Pre-conference workshop: “Brila Bootcamp” – June 22-23-24, 2020

 Curious about fusing philosophical inquiry with imaginative play?
 We invite you to participate in our three-day pre-conference intensive that will introduce the basics of Brila’s “philocreation” approach to P4C through immersion in hands-on workshops using one of our pedagogical kits.
 The activities will combine philosophical dialogues with collaborative creative projects that are adaptable to a range of ages, from preschool through college.
-Participants will leave with their own copy of the kit as well as the tools to put it into practice in their own context.
+Participants will leave with the tools and skills to put the activities into practice in their own context.
+The three-day training is offered for $249, with the option of adding the three lunches prepared by the social economy catering project Les Filles Fattoush for an additional $30.

 Tourist day: “Meaningful Montreal” – June 25, 2020

 Playing with Brila’s “philocreation” approach, the creative outputs from the conference will be assembled into one of our philozines (philosophical magazine), to be shared with participants and the wider P4C community!
-Research contributions will also be showcased in a book dedicated to creative engagement in philosophy for children, to be published by the presses of Université de Montréal.
+Research contributions will also be showcased in a special issue of the academic journal Analytic Teaching and Philosophical Praxis and a book dedicated to creative engagement in philosophy for children, to be published by the presses of Université de Montréal.

 Brila’s youth board composed of children and teens aged 4 through 18 will also attend some conference sessions to promote child-adult conversations around the importance of creative agency and philosophical inquiry.
 They will also share their experiences of growing up with philosophy as an integral part of their lives!